GMMan/punitapichan-notes/README.md

 The following functions are useful to know about when trying to extract graphics.
 Note that pointers use similar notation as in Ghidra to denote addresses outside the range of 16-bits.
-Although addresses may appear as 32-bits, keep in mind that the address space in u'nSP is only 22 bits wide.
+Although addresses may appear as 32-bits, keep in mind that the address space in µ'nSP is only 22 bits wide.

 #### General